Presidential Inauguration Online Junior Ranger Activities

 Pass in Review & Parade

-The president and their family usually attend the parade in the presidential reviewing stand in front of the White House.
+The president and his family usually attend the parade in the presidential reviewing stand in front of the White House.

 Military and citizen groups, bands, and other parade features usually make their way down Pennsylvania Avenue.